-Through coursework, their practicum, and their culminating experience, genetic and molecular epidemiology certificate students will gain mastery of study design, data analysis, and interpretation of results pertaining to the use of genetic and molecular data in research and public health programming.
+Through coursework, their Applied Practice Experience, and their Integrative Learning Experience, genetic and molecular epidemiology certificate students will gain mastery of study design, data analysis, and interpretation of results pertaining to the use of genetic and molecular data in research and public health programming.

 Rollins, in partnership with CDC's Emergency Response and Recovery Branch, offers a graduate certificate in humanitarian emergencies.
 The certificate combines the teaching and research strengths of Emory University with the applied technical skills of the CDC Emergency Response and Recovery Branch.
 The certificate is open to Rollins students and to other Emory graduate health schools on a case-by-case basis.

 The graduate certificate in human rights is an integrated, innovative, and cooperative approach to human rights scholarship and training.